Pro-Russia rebels force closure of Ukraine's Donetsk airport

 The head of Donetsk airport's press service, Dmitry Kosinov, said dozens of armed representatives of the self-styled "Donetsk People's Republic" had come to the airport in the early hours of Monday morning to demand the withdrawal of Ukrainian troops.

-Reuters journalists at the scene said they saw three open military trucks carrying dozens of separatists with assault rifles heading towards the airport later on Monday morning after being allowed through by a police roadblock.

-A spokeswoman for the separatists said the group now at the airport was the "East" battalion which took part in clashes last Friday with a Ukrainian militia just west of Donetsk in which at least two people were killed.
+A Reuters reporter at the scene said Ukrainian police had blocked the road to the airport.
+There was no sign of any armed separatists or Ukrainian forces in the immediate vicinity.

-Confectionary magnate Petro Poroshenko, who claimed victory in Sunday's presidential election after exit polls gave him an absolute majority in a first round of voting, has said that tackling the separatist conflict in eastern Ukraine will be his top priority.

-(Reporting by Gabriela Baczynska; Writing by Gareth Jones; Editing by Mark Heinrich)
+Petro Poroshenko, who claimed victory in Sunday's presidential election after exit polls gave him an absolute majority in a first round of voting, has said tackling the separatist conflict in eastern Ukraine will be his top priority.
+(Reporting by Gabriela Baczynska, writing by Gareth Jones; Editing by John Stonestreet)